-4.2 EFFECTIVE USE OF RESOURCES
+4.2.
+EFFECTIVE USE OF RESOURCES

 The Group's resources usage strategy focuses on reducing paper usage, recycling of materials, and reducing electricity consumption.
-We strive to reduce paper usage by using computer filing in place of printed formal copies filing.
-We also promote sustainable use and recycling of resources by encourage our employees to separate recyclable waste such as paper, plastic or glass bottles, and rechargeable batteries.
-In making purchase decisions, we always prefer recyclable goods.
+We strive to reduce paper usage by using computer systems for filing where possible.
+We also promote sustainable use of resources by encouraging our employees to separate recyclable waste such as paper, plastic or glass bottles, and rechargeable batteries.
+In making purchase decision, recyclable goods are always preferred.

-The Group is committed to continual improvement in energy performance and to comply with all applicable legal requirements.
-Our energy saving strategy includes reminding our employees to switch off lights, air-conditioners, printers, and computers at workstations when they are not in use; maintaining room temperature at 25 degrees Celsius; and choosing energy efficient office equipment in making purchase decisions.
-These helps to reach the goal of reducing energy consumption from fossil fuels to 20% below current level by 2030.
+The Group is committed to continual improvement in energy performance and comply with all applicable legal requirements.
+Our energy saving strategies include reminding our employees to switch off lights, air-conditioners, printers, and computers at workstations when they are not in use; maintaining room temperature at 25 degrees Celsius; and choosing energy efficient office equipment in making purchase decisions.
+These measures help us to reach the goal of reducing energy consumption from fossil fuels to 20% below the 2020 level by 2030.